highest rainfall in india

 1. Location and Climate

-• Where is Mawsynram?
-Located in the state of Meghalaya, in northeastern India, Mawsynram holds the record for the highest rainfall in India.
+• Location: Mawsynram is in Meghalaya, northeastern India, Mawsynram holds the record for having the highest rainfall in the country.

 • Climate: Mawsynram experiences a subtropical highland climate, characterized by heavy monsoon rains.